-For startups facing extinction, surviving coronavirus is a race against time
+For startups facing extinction, surviving the coronavirus is a race against time

 Meanwhile, U.S. consumers are sending pretty clear signals that, for the most part, they’re uneasy about returning to pre-virus buying behaviors.
 According to a Washington Post-University of Maryland poll released Tuesday, 78% of Americans say they’re uncomfortable with eating in a public restaurant.

 And confidence levels are heading in the wrong direction.
-In the same poll, 63% of respondents said they are very or somewhat worried about becoming seriously ill from coronavirus.
+In the same poll, 63% of respondents said they are very or somewhat worried about becoming seriously ill from the coronavirus.
 Asked the same questions in a poll two weeks ago, only 57% said they were very or somewhat worried.

 Right now, the United States is in the midst of a debate between those who want to reopen the economy and accept heightened death rates, and those advocating further social distancing and isolation to suppress the virus.
 It’s important to be sensitive to the fact that the livelihoods of millions of Americans depend on the reopening of the economy, but experts say reopening too soon may only extend the economic pain.
 That applies to both Main Street companies and many venture-backed startups.